panique/php-sass-watcher/README.md

 ## How to install & use this tool

+1. Download scssphp from http://leafo.net/scssphp and put it somewhere.
-1. Edit $sass_watcher->watch( ... ); in the last line of this file and put your stuff in here, see the parameter list below.
+2. Edit $sass_watcher->watch( ... ); in the last line of php-sass-watcher.php and put the path of your scss folder, your css folder and the location of the scssphp file in.
+Ssee the parameter list below.
 2. Make sure PHP can write into your CSS folder.
 3. Run the script: Simple way, from browser, just enter the URL to scss-compiler.php: http://127.0.0.1/folder/php-sass-watcher.php